 BOOKINGS REQUIRED.
-Every Sunday families are invited to drop into the art gallery for free art activities inspired by the exhibitions on display.
+Every Sunday families are welcome to book in to attend free art activities inspired by the exhibitions on display.
 Our activities are designed for kids of all ages, and as a family you can all join in and get creative.
 Each activity takes around half an hour to complete.

 Art Sunday is staffed by qualified art teachers.
 The workshop is designed to encourage parents and children to add to their experience of the gallery by accessing hands-on activities in a family friendly environment.